fortinet-solutions-cse/sdwan-advpn-reference/README.md

 FortiGate devices (or use the [Configuration Scripts](https://docs.fortinet.com/document/fortigate/7.0.6/administration-guide/780930/configuration-scripts) feature).
 This method is handy to build a quick and simple lab or to quickly validate the changes made to your Jinja templates.

+Please also check the [Wiki](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/wiki) page of this repository for some useful tips and examples.

+Finally, feel free to report issues and provide your suggestions ([right here](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/issues)).

 ## Routing Design Flavors

-Currently we provide two main routing design flavors - each under its own directory:
+Currently we provide three main design flavors - each under its own directory:

 - **"BGP per Overlay"** is the traditional routing design for our SD-WAN/ADVPN deployments, in which a separate IBGP session is established over each overlay between an Edge device and a Hub.